Technigo/project-business-site/README.md

 Connected it to httpbin.org with method="POST", for some feedback on the signup forms.
 Made some inputs required.
 Did a glow animation for top text, but it seems a bit 'slow'.

-If I had more time I would've like to style it more.
-Make some things smoother here and there.
+If I had more time I would've like to style it more, especially radio/checkboxes.
+Make some things smoother here and there, like the accordion.
 Was a bit pressed for time this week.
 Probably could clean up the code better as well.
-Tried to make the hero video responsive In diffrent ways for loading diffrent quality for certains widths, but don't know if it got to work as intended.

 ## View it live